FlorianLudwig/nginc/README.rst

 Why?
 ----

 The python SimpleHTTPServer often comes quite handy.
-But some cases it not enough.
+But in some cases it is not enough.
 For example if you need concurrent requests or range requests.